Bravery. Tragedy. Heroism.

 Edmund Pettus Bridge, Selma, Al. Tragically, this was the site of the brutal Bloody Sunday beatings of civil rights marchers during the first march for voting rights in 1965.
 Unstopped, the march resumes two weeks later under protection through the Federal District Court.

-Bryant’s Grocery & Meat Market, Greenwood, NC.
-Only ruins and an historical marker offer reminders of the tragedy that occurred here in 1955.
+Bryant’s Grocery & Meat Market, Greenwood, MS. Only ruins and an historical marker offer reminders of the tragedy that occurred here in 1955.
 A white woman working at the Market claims that a 14-year old black boy from Chicago, Emmett Till, flirted with her.
 Four days later, the woman’s husband and brother stripped Till of his clothes, beat and mutilated him, and then threw his body, tied to the cotton-gin fan, into the Tallahatchie River.
 The men were found not-guilty, and the woman later recanted her testimony about Till’s flirtatious behavior.
 The trial was seen as a catalyst for the Montgomery Bus Boycotts.

 Martin Luther King Jr. National Historic Site, Atlanta, Ga.
 Celebrate Dr. King’s heroic life at the National Park and the neighboring King Center.
 See Ebenezer Baptist Church where he preached and visit his birth home.
 The King Center includes the No. 6 Fire Station where Dr. King played as a young boy.
 It was also one of the first fire stations to desegregate.
 We also adore the free Junior Ranger Activity booklets.

 Birmingham Civil Rights Institute, Birmingham, Al. The 58,000 square feet of this behemoth includes exhibits, galleries and more.
 I love that it depicts the events of this time in history chronologically, which can create a clearer picture in our minds of how each event relates to the next.